Pylons/pyramid/docs/narr/templates.rst

 directly "next" to your templates), it is due to this feature.

 If you're using a version control system such as Subversion, you should cause it to ignore these files.
-Here's the contents of my ``svn propedit svn:ignore .`` in each of my ``templates`` directories.
+Here's the contents of the author's ``svn propedit svn:ignore .`` in each of my ``templates`` directories.
-(Note that I always name my Chameleon ZPT template files with a ``.pt`` extension, so that this pattern works):

 .. code-block:: bash
    :linenos: